bendr/bendr.github.com/dev/docs/tutorial/property-binding.md

 # Property Binding

 -----
-Application to be created by this tutorial : [Count up by clicking button](../../dom/runtime.html?href=../dom/test/sample.xml)
+In this tutorial, a [simple application that counts up and down by clicking buttons](../../dom/runtime.html?href=../dom/test/sample.xml) is created.

-Source code is as follows:
+The complete source code is as follows:

 <blockquote class="code">
 </blockquote>